 The report of the Nominating Committee shall be announced to the club members in written form, which may be electronic, whether by publication in the club’s newsletter or otherwise, at least nine (9) days prior to the annual meeting of the club.
 The report shall also be presented to the club members at the two (2) Friday meetings immediately preceding the annual meeting at which the election of officers and directors shall take place.
 At the Friday meeting immediately preceding the annual meeting and at the annual meeting, nominations from the floor may be made.
 The voting members’ vote for officers and directors shall be by voice vote unless one or more candidates has been nominated from the floor, in which event the vote for the contested officer or director position shall be by secret ballot.

 The fiscal year of the Rotary Club of Minneapolis shall end on June 30th of each year.
 General election of officers and directors shall take place at the annual meeting of the club.
 The President will be elected a full year in advance and for the year before taking office as President shall be designated President-Elect.
 The Secretary shall be elected for the ensuing year.
-The Assistant Treasurer shall be elected every year and he/she shall become the Treasurer in the subsequent fiscal year.
-The terms of the Treasurer and Assistant Treasurer shall be one (1) year each.
+The terms of the Treasurer and Assistant Treasurer shall be two (2) years each.
+The Assistant Treasurer shall be elected every second year for the ensuring two years and he/she shall become the Treasurer in the year immediately following his/her second year as Assistant Treasurer.
 Directors other than the officers shall be elected for the ensuing two (2) years.
 The installation of elected officers and directors shall take place at a June club meeting prior to taking office on July 1.

-The three (3) positions of, (a) Director for Membership/Outreach and Classification, (b) Director for Local Community Service, and (c) Director for World Community Service shall be appointed by the President-Elect (the President with whom each will serve) for a term of one year beginning in July of the ensuing year, subject to Board approval, and each shall be installed with the elected officers and directors prior to taking office on July 1.
+The three (3) positions of (a) Director for Membership and Classification, (b) Director for Local Community Service, and (c) Director for World Community Service shall be appointed by the President-Elect (the President with whom each will serve) for a term of one year beginning July 1 of the ensuing year, subject to Board approval, and each shall be installed with the elected officers and directors prior to taking office.

 A vacancy in any officer or director position shall be filled by the remaining members of the Board except as otherwise provided in Article II Section 2.